 Admission Requirements: In addition to the admission requirements established for the College, entry into this program requires completion of four units of high school English and one unit of college preparatory high school algebra.
-If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
-You may improve any deficiencies in your academic preparation in the College's Developmental Studies program.
+If you meet the general admission requirements, a counselor will discuss with you the strengths and

-Program Description: Approximately one-half of the program includes courses in microcomputer software and systems applications.
+Program Description: Approximately onehalf of the program includes courses in microcomputer software and systems applications.
 The program offers technical courses in microcomputer software and operations, courses in related areas, and in general education.
 Instruction includes both the theoretical concepts and practical applications needed for success using microcomputers.
 "Hands on" training in an interactive setting is achieved through exercises and assignments.
 You are urged to consult with the Counseling Office and your faculty advisor in planning your program.
 Upon satisfactory completion of the four-semester program, you will be awarded the Associate in Applied Science Degree (AAS) in Information Systems Technology Track II - Microcomputer Specialist.